planqtn/planqtn/README.md

 ```

-# Tutorials

-If you want to go deeper, check out these tutorials to get started:

-1. What is tensornetwork quantum error correction?
-(TODO: video)
-2. Follow the getting started started Notebook for the `planqtn` Python library (TODO)

-# Advanced workflows

-If you want to go beyond the small examples and start to explore even beyond what's available on the public instance of PlanqtTN Tensor Studio, we do have options for you:

-1. You can generate Python code to take out (TODO: link) your constructed code, and can immediately start to use it in `planqtn`
-2. You can spin up your own local kernel using your own resources with the UI (TODO: documentation)

 # Contributing

 PlanqTN is an open source project and we would love to see contributions from you!

 Please consider dropping in for

-- our bi-weekly community call (TODO)
+- our bi-weekly community call (not yet setup)
-- our mailing list for development questions (TODO)
+- our mailing list for development questions (not yet setup)

 To get started with contributions, check out [good first issues](https://github.com/planqtn/planqtn/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22), and follow the [DEVELOPMENT.md](./DEVELOPMENT.md) for setup, developer workflows, and design concepts.

 # Private preview notice

 You are looking at a private preview of PlanqTN.
-We are before the v0.1.0 public release, which is scheduled around mid-July 2025.
+We are before the v0.1.0 public release, which is scheduled around end of July 2025.
 Check out the issues for the [milestone](https://github.com/balopat/tnqec/issues?q=is%3Aissue%20state%3Aopen%20milestone%3A%22v0.1%20-%20first%20public%20release%22).

 The project has the following main parts:

 1. PlanqTN library for weight enumerators, under the [planqtn](./planqtn) folder
 2. the PlanqTN Tensor Studio under [app](./app) folder

-!WARNING!

-There are many breaking changes expected in the library and the app, including significant design changes.
-Exciting times!

-### Install instructions for the planqtn library only

-!WARNING! this will change soon the planqtn! + we'll publish to PyPi.

 # License